Group Discussion Tips

-If you don’t have idea about the said topic of gd don’t just copy and paste ,try to get idea and change language then deliver the content.
+If you don’t have an idea about the said topic of gd don’t just copy and paste, try to get an idea and change language then deliver the content.

 - Don’t Crisscross on your Ideas

-- Don’t be a part of fish market
+- Don’t be a part of the fish market

-As a team player, your ability to lead and play in team is measured in the GD.
-During the Group Discussion there are many instances where you will find every one is saying something and no one is heard.
+As a team player, your ability to lead and play in a team is measured in the GD.
+During the Group Discussion, there are many instances where you will find everyone is saying something and no one is heard.
 It is better to be quiet for a while and then after gathering your thoughts, raise your voice initially and make your point

 That’s it.
 Get in a group of 6-8 and try out these pointers to play it cool.
 Acquire all the above-mentioned Group Discussion Skills and ace your next GD round like a breeze.